 At night the exterior Tower of Terror facade is surprisingly turned into a beautiful winter wonderland.
-Sunset Seasons Greetings runs on a continuous loop throughout the night from dusk until park closing.
+Sunset Seasons Greetings runs on a continuous loop with a 15 minute break throughout the night from dusk until park closing.

 Two billboards along Sunset Boulevard show short video clips which introduce the next seasonal projection.
 For example, the Swedish Chef makes a gingerbread house in a short video shown on the billboard and then the tower becomes a giant gingerbread house.

 The four Disney’s Hollywood Studios Sunset Seasons Greetings themes for Christmas are Muppets, Frozen, Mickey’s Christmas Carol, and Toy Story.
 Each one is more charming than the last, which makes Sunset Seasons Greetings one of my favorite Disney World Christmas activities.

 At the end of each tower projection show, lasers cut across the sky highlighting the “snow” falling on the street below.
 Since the show runs on a continuous loop after dark you can easily fit Sunset Seasons Greetings into your plans.